 By Isabelle Parsons, Southfields Consultancy

-Isabelle Parsons is a consultant to San Diego Zoo Global living in Laikipia County, Kenya.
+Isabelle Parsons is an SDZG consultant to Global Partnerships living in Laikipia County, Kenya.
+Read her previous blog, Water for Rhinos.